Comic & Fantasy Art Amateur Press Association: Past dedications

 As of October 2013, three reprint collections designed to showcase the best articles in the magazines have been published by R. Gary Land, under the umbrella title Giant-Size Fan-Thing.
-Volume 1 printed selected articles from the first 20 mailings (issues, if you will), under the wrap-around cover displaying the artwork on the covers of those same mailings.
+Volume 1 printed selected articles from the first 20 mailings, under the wrap-around cover displaying the artwork on the covers of those same mailings.
 Volume 2 printed selected articles from the mailings #21-30 with a front cover by comic artist Doug Wildey.
 Volume 3 printed selected articles from mailings #31-40 with a front cover by noted comic artist Michael Wm.
 Kaluta.
 The Giant-Size Fan-Thing books have been limited to 200 copies each.